Being a member has its perks

 Myth: My union dues go toward making union executives rich.

 Fact: No, your union dues go to building and maintaining a strong union.
-LIUNA Local 1059 is a non-profit organization, with the biggest expenditures going towards representing its membership, including Business Representative, grievance settlement, organizing and administrative costs, which all contribute to ensuring that collective agreements are negotiated and enforced professionally.
+LIUNA Local 1059 is a non-profit organization, with the biggest expenditures going towards representing its membership, including Business Representatives, grievance settlement, organizing and administrative costs, which all contribute to ensuring that collective agreements are negotiated and enforced professionally.
 Local 1059 also invests in up-to-date skills and safety training courses for members, to help them remain employable.

 Myth: I can be fired for organizing a union/signing an authorization card.